- What is the NCARB Certificate?

 - How do I apply for an NCARB Certificate?

-You can apply for an NCARB Certificate by calling our Customer Relations team at 202-879-0520.
 Once you have met all of the requirements for certification and NCARB has received supporting documentation, we will evaluate your Record.
 If you meet the requirements for certification, you will be issued a Certificate number.
 Learn more about applying for an NCARB Certificate.